technodelight/magento_custom_reports_example/README.md

 ## Configuration files

  First of all, we will write our module enabler xml.
-Because we'll work in the 'local' codepool, we should place all of our files under the 'app/code/local' directory.
+Because we'll work in the `local` codepool, we should place all of our files under the `app/code/local` directory.

 app/etc/modules/My_Reports.xml